NelsonVargas15/NelsonVargas15/README.md

 ## 👨‍💻 About Me

-I'm a Frontend Developer with a passion for creating engaging and user-friendly web applications.
-Although I'm relatively new to the industry, I'm constantly expanding my skills and knowledge to stay up-to-date with the latest technologies and best practices.
+I'm a professional in the field of programming with a passion for creating engaging and user-friendly web applications.
+My skill set includes languages such as Java, Python, C++, and JavaScript.
+I have experience in developing web and mobile applications, as well as managing SQL and NoSQL databases.

+- 🚀 Proficient in frameworks like Angular and React
+- 🤝 Strong teamwork skills and efficient problem-solving abilities
+- 📚 Always adapting to new technological challenges
+- 💡 Passionate about technology and continuous learning
-- 🌱 I'm currently deepening my knowledge in **React**, **TypeScript**, and **State Management**
+- 🌱 Currently deepening my knowledge in **React**, **TypeScript**, and **State Management**
-- 💼 Open to new opportunities and collaborations
+- 💼 Eager to contribute my knowledge and skills in a dynamic and collaborative work environment
 - 📫 How to reach me: **var.nelson15@gmail.com**

 ## 🛠️ Technologies & Tools